Andrew-Ricciardi/writeups/malicious-websites/README.md

 These are a hobby for me.
 The pitches are a genre of their own and reading them is genuinely interesting.
 Installing anything from one is a separate decision, and that's the part I skip.

-**1. Hardware anonymisers.** Sites selling "change your HWID, clean your SMBIOS, randomise your serials".
+**1. Hardware "anonymisers" (spoofer).** Sites selling "change your HWID, clean your SMBIOS, randomise your serials".
 To touch identifiers that live in firmware and drivers, the tool needs a kernel driver or a loader with admin rights, and you cannot audit either one.
 So the deal on offer is "give me ring 0 and I will change a string".
 A fair few of them are also partly snake oil, because some of those identifiers get re-read at a higher privilege level than the tool can